Saint Benedict Medal: History

 The exact time and date of the making of the first Saint Benedict Medal are not clear.
 The medal was originally a cross, dedicated to the devotion in honour of St. Benedict.
 At some point medals were struck that bore the image of St. Benedict holding a cross aloft in his right hand and his Rule for Monasteries in the other hand.
 Then a sequence of capital letters was placed around the large figure of the cross moline on the reverse side of the medal.
 The meaning of what the letters signified was lost over time until around 1647 an old manuscript was discovered at the Benedictine St. Michael's Abbey in Metten.
-In the manuscript, written in 1415, was a picture depicting St. Benedict holding in one hand a staff which ends in a cross, and a scroll in the other.
+In the manuscript, written in 1415, was a picture depicting St. Benedict holding in one hand a staff which ends in a cross, and a scroll in the other.This manuscript, the Mettener Armenbibel (Poor Man's Bible of Metten), survives today as Bayerische Staatsbibliothek, Clm 8201, folio 95r, and has been fully digitized.
 On the staff and scroll were written in full the words of which the mysterious letters were the initials, a Latin prayer of exorcism against Satan.
 The manuscript contains the exorcism formula Vade retro satana ('Step back, Satan'), and the letters were found to correspond to this phrase.

 The exorcism prayer is found in an early thirteenth century legend of the Devil's Bridge at Sens, wherein an architect sold his soul to the devil and then subsequently repented.
 M. le Curé of Sens, wearing his stole, exorcised the devil, driving him away with holy water and the words, which he made the penitent repeat.

 Medals bearing the image of St. Benedict, a cross moline, and these letters began to be struck in Germany, and soon spread over Europe.
 Vincent de Paul (†1660) seems to have known of it, for his Daughters of Charity have always worn it attached to their beads, and for many years it was only made, at least in France, for them.
 The medals were first approved by Benedict XIV on 23 December, 1741, and again on 12 March, 1742.
 The medal in its traditional design was in use for many decades and is still in use today.

 In Gabriel Bucelin's 1679 Benedictus redivivus, he recounts several incidents in which St. Benedict's Medal was viewed as efficacious in addressing illness or some local calamity.
 In the 1743 Disquisitio sacra numismata, de origine quidditate, virtute, pioque usu Numismatum seu Crucularum S. Benedicti, Abbatis, Viennae Austriae, apud Leopoldum Kaliwoda, Abbot Löbl, of St. Margaret's Monastery of Prague, recommended recourse to the medal as a remedy against bleeding.
 Prosper Guéranger relates several incidents of religious conversions which he attributes to the intercession of St. Benedict through the pious use of the medal.